gchumillas-dart/domelement/README.md

 final element1 = find('#element1');
 element1.appendElement(element0, prepend: true);
 ```
 The above example is only one of many examples in which the code can be drastically simplified.
-In any case, I would like to clarify that this library **does not pretend to replace** the official Dart's library.
+In any case, I would like to remark that this library **does not pretend to replace** the official Dart's library.
 But in most of cases you won't need to use it.

 ## Install